TrushaLalla/PROG6121-Final-POE-ST10054867/README.md

 **What this software intends to do**

 This project is about a time management application which captures the number of hours a student has spent studying suring a semester and how it calculates the remaining hours of study using a certain formula (number of credits *10/number of weeks - the class hours per week).
-I have coded all of the instruction in the document in different classes which is all stored in a custom class library/ This library has already been refernced in the main project, as well as will be posted here onto GitHub.
+I have coded all of the instructions in the document in different classes which is all stored in a custom class library.
+This library has already been referenced in the main project.
 It prompts the user for all necesasary details which a standard time application of study sessions would do.
+The same functions from the previous part has been implemented here in this very website.
-My project offers the user an option if they would like to re-enter or add in another module and date on the respective pages.If not, the the software will then produce an alphabetical list of module names for the user to choose from and once they have chosen the module with the date it will be displayed beautifully in full to them.
+My project is a 5 -page website of which the first is the authentication page, second the Index / Homepage, third the link to create new projects, fourth the link to add a study session and fifth the a graph.
+This graph is an additional feature that

 **Goal for this project**